Harshita1375/Household_Water_Consumption_Pattern/README.md

 ## Model Overview:

 ### Stacked Ensemble Model:
-- You combined predictions from RandomForestRegressor and XGBRegressor into a meta-model using Linear Regression.
+- I combined predictions from RandomForestRegressor and XGBRegressor into a meta-model using Linear Regression.
 - The meta-model learns how to blend the individual predictions, aiming to reduce the overall error.

 ### Model Components: